Holy Trinity

 Please ensure that children come to school with their book bags and reading records every day.

-Reception children have two PE sessions a week; Monday and Thursday.
+Reception children have two PE sessions a week; Tuesday and Thursday.
 Children are able to attend school wearing their PE kits on these days.
 Please ensure that every piece of uniform and PE kit is clearly labelled with your child's name.
-If your child is attending a before or after school club which requires them to wear sports kit (e.g. Acro-Dance), they are able to attend school wearing PE kit on that day.
+If your child attends a sporting before or after-school club on a non-PE day, they are also able to come into school wearing PE kit.

 For specific news and events, please see our 'Current Information' page, our class Seesaw App or our school Facebook page.